Using code-server with Multiple Users

 on December 6th, 2022

-In this article, we’ll explore various solutions to using code-server with multiple users.
-Think of this as a high-level overview of real-world approaches to solving this problem.
+In this article, we’ll explore various solutions to providing code-server for multiple users.
+Think of this as a high-level overview of real-world approaches to providing each of your users with their own instance of VS Code.
 All solutions are based on real things we’ve seen from the community.

 From Single Player to Multiplayer

 When we launched code-server back in 2019, we had one goal in mind: bring VS Code to the web.
 Since then the project has grown beyond what we could have imagined.
-One of those ways is using code-server with multiple users.
+One of those ways is providing code-server for multiple users.

 While we’ve developed our own solution to this problem, I want to explore all the solutions we’ve seen implemented by the community.
 The goal is to provide a holistic overview of each so you can decide which suits the needs of you and your team.